quintel/documentation/general/topology_syntax.md

 ## Units
 The 'units' keyword has a special function: it multiplies the capacity and investment cost of the component.
 This can be used to group many components of the same type.
 No other attributes of the component are multiplied by the 'units'.
 This also holds for the 'children'.
 The user is responsible for keeping things consistent: if a transformator is given a 'units' equal to 200, the children need to be adjusted accordingly.

+## Stakeholders
+The possible stakeholders are listed below
+* customer
+* cooperation
+* system operator
+* producer
+* supplier (usually not associated with a network component)
+* aggregator (usually not associated with a network component)
+* government (usually not associated with a network component)